Tom's Guide Verdict

 iOS 18 home screen customization: A new look, again

-That's not all you can change. iOS 18 also allows you to change the look of app icons too, opting for light or dark versions, or even an automatic mode that adjusts when your phone goes into Dark Mode.
-If you prefer, you can change the way app icons are tinted — opting for a color that provides a better contrast with your wallpaper or just picking a particular hue because you like its look.
+That's not all you can change. iOS 18 also allows you to alter the look of app icons too, opting for light or dark versions, or even an automatic mode that adjusts when your phone goes into Dark Mode.
+If you prefer, you can change the way app icons are tinted — picking for a color that provides a better contrast with your wallpaper or just going for a particular hue because you like its look.
 You can switch between small and large sizes for the icons, too.
+There’s even a clever shortcut for swapping out an app icon with a widget, when one is available.

 That complaint aside, this is a very welcome change to iOS, which has often come under fire for lacking Android's personalization features.
 You can't really make that argument anymore after recent iOS updates have let you place widgets on your home screen, change up the look of the home screen and now place app icons anywhere you'd like.
 Apple clearly recognizes that we treat our phones like an extension of our personalities, and it continues to roll out changes to its iPhone software to let us better express ourselves in that manner.

 The customization in iOS 18 doesn't stop with the home screen.
-Apple has also given the Control Center a makeover with this update, and it lets you rearrange controls to position them however you want.
-That includes resizing controls by dragging their lower right corner to expand or shrink them.
+Apple has also given the Control Center a makeover with this update, allowing you to rearrange and even resize controls.
+The latter task is accomplished by dragging a handle on their lower right corner to expand or shrink them.
+For instance, I’ve supersized the Shazam shortcut in my Control Center, so that I can more quickly tap the button when I want to identify a song.

 Part of me wishes Apple gave you more control over the order in which these panels appeared.
-I don't have a lot of smart home appliances, for example, but I do see myself making use of the connectivity panel.
-It would be nice if I could flip the order so that the panel I'm more likely to access appears ahead of the one I have little use for.
+I don't have a lot of smart home appliances, for example, but I do see myself making frequent use of the connectivity panel.
+It would be nice if I could flip the order so that the panel I'm more likely to access appears ahead of the one I have little use for — or even better, let me collapse the unused panel completely.
 Apple has a decent workaround where shortcuts to the four panels appear in a descending row on the right side of the screen — you can just tap the icon to jump to the panel you want.

 I like the fact that you no longer need to go into the Settings app to adjust the Control Center layout — iOS 18 gives you the ability to edit the look of the main panel from directly within the Control Center itself.
-And once the full version of iOS 18 comes in the fall, I expect we'll see a lot of third-party apps release their own controls now that Apple allows you to add those to iOS 18's Control Center.
+And now that the full version of iOS 18 is here, I expect we'll see a lot of third-party apps release their own controls since Apple gave those tools to app makers during the summer.

 At least Apple has added some clever tools for finding the photos you want.
 When you swipe into your photo library, tabs appear to let you sort images by years and months.
 There are other filters, too, for how images get sorted and for filtering out the results you don't need to see.
 That latter tool is particularly helpful for removing the screenshots stored in your photo library from view.